Portion Master

 The Batch Size

-multiplier simplifies this process, allowing you to scale your recipe without the hassle of manual calculations.
+simplifies this process, allowing you to scale your recipe without the hassle of manual calculations.
 This feature is also very useful when you need to scale the same recipe for different batch sizes.

-The Batch Size Lock
+The Batch Size Binding

-multiplier) determines whether the Batch Size
+controls whether the Batch Size

-multiplier affects the Key Value
+affects the Key Value

 is multiplied by the Batch Size

-multiplier, and the new Key Value
+, and both the Key Value

-directly, or keep it locked and adjust the Batch Size
+and set the desired Batch Size

-multiplier without changing the Key Value
+multiplier to adjust the Key Value

-will recalculate the Key Value
+to manually adjust the Key Value

-will follow these changes as they are strictly bound to the Key Value
+— which are strictly bound to the Key Value

-.The Key Value
+The Key Value

 field represents the amount or quantity of the primary ingredient in your recipe.
 This value serves as the baseline for scaling and proportional adjustments.
 When you change the Key Value